Linear stability analysis on the onset of viscous fingering due to a non monotonic viscosity profile for immiscible fluids: Linear stability analysis

 where $D/Dt$ is the material derivative, $\rho$ is the constant density, $u_i$ the velocity field, $p$ the pressure, $\mu$ the dynamic viscosity, and $e_{ij}=(\partial u_i/\partial x_j+\partial u_j/\partial x_i)/2$ is the strain rate tensor.
 For a non monotonic viscosity profile $\mu=\mu(x_i)$, Eq.~(\ref{eq:NS1}) becomes,

-We consider the case where a viscous fluid is pushing a less viscous one in the $x_1$-direction between closely spaced parallel plates separated some distance $h$ as it is shown in Fig.~\ref{fig:setup}(a), subject to a perturbation at the interface $x_1=\xi(x_3,t)$.
-In the basic Hele-Shaw flow, we suppose a negative pressure gradient along the $x_1$ axis so that the flow goes from the left ($x_1<0$) to the right ($x_1>0$).
-The velocity field is $[u_1^0(x_2),0,0]$.
-The interface between the two fluids is $x_1=\xi^0(t)$ with $\xi^0(t)=\langle u_1^0(x_2)\rangle t$.
+We consider the case where a viscous fluid with viscosity $\mu_a$ is pushing a more viscous one $\mu_b$ in the $x_1$-direction between closely spaced parallel plates separated some distance $h$ as it is shown in Fig.~\ref{fig:setup}(a), subject to a perturbation at the interface $x_1=\xi(x_3,t)$.
+In between both fluids a region with a viscosity gradient is considered, Fig.~\ref{fig:setup}(b).
+In the basic HS flow, we suppose a constant negative pressure gradient along the $x_1$ axis so that the flow goes from the left ($x_1<0$) to the right ($x_1>0$) with velocity field $[u_1^0(x_2),0,0]$.
 Following the standard decomposition in normal modes, we perturb the system of equations (\ref{eq:NS2}).
-Thus, the perturbed velocity field is $[u_1^0(x_2)+\epsilon u_1^1(x_i,t),0,\epsilon u_3^1(x_i,t)]$, the pressure $P^0+\epsilon P^1(x_i,t)$, and the interface equation is $x_1=\xi^0(t)+\epsilon \xi^1(x_3,t)$.
+Thus, the perturbed velocity field is $[u_1^0(x_2)+\epsilon u_1^1(x_i,t),0,\epsilon u_3^1(x_i,t)]$, the pressure $P^0+\epsilon P^1(x_i,t)$, and the interface equation is $x_1=\xi^0(t)+\epsilon \xi^1(x_3,t)$ ($\epsilon \ll 1$).
 Assuming a sinusoidal perturbation along the $x_3$ axis, the perturbed quantities can be written as,

-where $\pm$ stands for the left (a) and right (b) fluids with viscosities $\mu_a>\mu_b$, respectively. $\xi$, $u(x_2)$, $w(x_2)$, and $P$ are the amplitudes of the normal modes of the perturbation.
+where $\pm$ stands for the left (a) and right (b) fluids with viscosities $\mu_a$ and $\mu_b$, respectively. $\xi$, $u(x_2)$, $w(x_2)$, and $P$ are the amplitudes of the normal modes of the perturbation.
 The problem is completed by the no-slip boundary condition at the plates $u_i=0$ for $x_2=0,h$.
-Without loss of generality, from now on, we assume the viscosity profile $\mu=\mu(x_1)$.
+Without loss of generality, from now on, we assume a piecewise viscosity profile $\mu=\mu(x_1)$ as depicted in Fig.~\ref{fig:setup}(b).